 Managing North America’s largest privately-owned fleet of lift equipment takes a small army of professional service technicians.
 We are unique in the industry because we do it all – from changing a tire to replacing an engine, to completely rebuilding a crane from the smallest bolt to the tip of the jib.
 Over the last five decades in business, ALL has built a compound of service, repair, and maintenance shops on our 40-acre flagship yard.
 We have hydraulic departments, welding and fabrication shops, engine shops, paint facilities, tire shops, parts warehouses, and we maintain our own truck and trailer shops.
 Our branches are similarly outfitted.
 Additionally, ALL has 175 service trucks, and the technicians to go with them.
 For customers, that means maintenance and repairs on the jobsite, saving time and money.

 When an emergency arises that requires lift equipment, ALL is there to answer the call for help.
 We dispatched 47 cranes from several ALL branches to New Orleans in 2011 to help rebuild the levees destroyed by Hurricane Katrina.
 When a truck rammed into a pedestrian bridge over a major highway in Cleveland and tore it from its moorings, the Ohio Department of Transportation (ODOT) called.
 Watch the video showing the all-terrain cranes and various personnel lifts we dispatched to the scene.
+When a power-generating station in Florida had to replace a CDS vessel with a hurrican looming, ALL was on scene to assist.
 And when Zero the polar bear fell into his moat at the Milwaukee Zoo, a 50-ton crane from ALL’s Dawes branch lifted him to safety.

 We keep our branches and service centers stocked in order to maintain our rental fleet, but we have the inventory to help other owners and operators anywhere in the world with their parts requests.